 Most importantly, make sure the people you surround yourself with during this process are reliable, organized, and great communicators.
 A good General Contractor will help you navigate all of the points listed above.

-D&B Construction Superintendent, Joseph, is no stranger to TI improvements, regularly completing fit-outs for our clients like Cardiology Consultants of Philadelphia.
+D&B Construction Superintendent, Joseph, is no stranger to Tenant Improvements, regularly completing fit-outs for our clients like Cardiology Consultants of Philadelphia.
 He shares some tips on what to look for in the right GC for the job:

 -Your GC should provide a dedicated project team to oversee your fit out.
 In order to make sure the job runs as smoothly and efficiently as possible, your GC should lead the project team in meticulously going over your project’s logistics and specifications in pre-construction.
 This may include working with your property management team, building architects and engineers, and other tenants in your building.